Can hydropower withstand a future of extreme weather? | DW | 27.08.2021

 To prevent that from happening, Brazilian authorities have begun reactivating natural gas power plants, which is causing electricity prices, as well as greenhouse gas emissions, to rise

-A similar scenario is playing out back in the US.
+A similar scenario is playing out back in the United States.
 In drought-ridden California, the state government has permitted industries and ships to use diesel generators for the electricity they cannot access from renewable sources.
 Natural gas power plants are also being permitted to burn more gas to generate electricity.

 Low water levels at Lake Oroville in California meant the hydropower plant came to a complete standstill in August 2021 — for the first time since it was built in 1967